 Tuesday, Day 3 : Dochgarroch to Fort Augustus

-This morning we enjoy Cawdor Castle, forever immortalised in Shakespeare's "Scottish Play", Macbeth.
-The picturesque gardens have been listed as being amongst the top 100 in the UK.
+This morning we enjoy a visit to Cawdor Castle*, forever immortalised in Shakespeare’s “Scottish Play”, Macbeth.
+The picturesque gardens have been listed amongst the top 100 in the UK.
 The castle contains a superb collection of tapestries, pictures and furnishings and the Dowager Countess of Cawdor still lives there for part of the year.
-Then we visit Culloden Moor, scene of the last major battle on British soil in 1746.
-If there is time, we end our tour at the Clava Cairns, a pre-historic clan chieftain burial site dating back to 2,000 B.C.
-Later, we cruise through Loch Dochfour and down Loch Ness, where en route we visit Urquhart Castle, mooring right below its spectacular ruins, before continuing our cruise to Fort Augustus.
+After lunch onboard, we cruise through Loch Dochfour and across Loch Ness, where en-route we pass Urquhart Castle, navigating closely beneath its spectacular 13th century ruins, before continuing our cruise to Fort Augustus.
 Dinner on board.

-Wednesday, Day 4 : Fort Augustus to Cullochy
+Wednesday, Day 4 : Fort Augustus to Kytra

 Friday, Day 6 : Laggan to Banavie

-Our final cruise today will see us cross Loch Lochy, passing Gairlochy, where there is the option to visit the Clan Cameron Museum.
-We continue on to Moy Bridge, the last fully hand-operated bridge on the canal to moor at Banavie beneath Ben Nevis and a stroll from Neptune's Staircase leading down to Loch Eil.
-After lunch on board, our tour today takes us to the mystical battlefield of Glencoe, famed for one of the darkest days in Scottish history.
-Alternatively, we can enjoy some breath-taking panoramic views on a cable car ride to the summit of Aonach Mor mountain.
+Today, our final cruise will see us pass through Moy Bridge, the last fully hand-operated bridge on the canal, before mooring at Banavie beneath Ben Nevis and a stroll from Neptune’s Staircase leading down to Loch Eil.
+After lunch on board, our tour today takes us to the renowned Dalwhinnie Distillery, standing in the Cairngorms National Park.
+Here, we are given a tour of the distillery and taste some single malts paired with a selection of delicious chocolates.
 If time permits, on the drive back to Scottish Highlander we can also visit the ruins of Old Inverlochy Castle.
 Captain’s Farewell Dinner and of course, the opportunity to enjoy another wee dram or two.

 Saturday, Day 7 : Banavie

-After breakfast, guests are transferred by private chauffeured minibus to their choice of location in Inverness (other locations available for Private Charter bookings).
+After breakfast, guests are transferred by private chauffeured minibus to their choice of location in Inverness.

 NOTE: This is a sample itinerary and is subject to change.
 On alternate weeks the cruise will be in the reverse direction.